akka/akka/akka-docs/src/main/paradox/stream/stream-refs.md

 @@@ warning
   A `SourceRef` is *by design* "single-shot". i.e. it may only be materialized once.
-  This is in order to not complicate the mental model what materializing such value would mean.
+  This is in order to not complicate the mental model of what materialization means.

-  While stream refs are designed to be single shot, you may use them to mimic multicast scenarios, simply by starting a `Broadcast` stage once, and attaching multiple new streams to it, for each emitting a new stream ref.
-This way each output of the broadcast is by itself an unique single-shot reference, however they can all be powered using a single `Source` -- located before the `Broadcast` stage.
+  Multicast can be mimicked by starting a `BroadcastHub` stage once then attaching multiple new streams to it, each emitting a new stream ref.
+This way materialization of the `BroadcastHub`s Source creates a unique single-shot stream ref, however they can all be powered using a single `Source` -- located before the `BroadcastHub` stage.
 @@@

 ### Sink Refs - offering to receive streaming data from a remote system